rhodey/radiowitness/README.md

 ```

 ## Web App
 The web app must be configured to reference an archive or mirror, then serve the `web/dist` directory using whatever HTTP server you like.
-An archive for Austin, Texas is kept online at [atx.radiowitness.org](http://atx.radiowitness.org), the following example would serve from [localhost:8080](http://localhost:8080):
+The following example would serve from [localhost:8080](http://localhost:8080):
 ```
 $ curl http://vpn.mirror-p25:8081/dat.json \
     | docker run --rm -i radiowitness config \